etcd-io/website/content/en/blog/2026/july-23-patch-release.md

 Official container images are available from [gcr.io](https://gcr.io/etcd-development/etcd).

-## Security fix: watch responses leaked across RBAC key boundaries
+## Security Fix: watch responses leaked across RBAC key boundaries

 All three releases fix a vulnerability where a user granted read permission on a single key could receive watch event notifications for every key starting from that key, exposing data beyond their authorized scope.